XuehaiPan/nvitop/README.md

 # Use ASCII characters only
 $ nvitop -m -U  # useful for terminals without Unicode support

+# For light terminals
+$ nvitop -m --light
 ```

+You can omit the `-m` option by setting the environment variable `NVITOP_MONITOR_ALWAYS=true`.
+See [Command Line Options and Environment Variables](#command-line-options-and-environment-variables) for more command options.

 Press <kbd>h</kbd> for help or <kbd>q</kbd> to return to the terminal.
 See [Keybindings for Monitor Mode](#keybindings-for-monitor-mode) for more shortcuts.